 There are stunning views from the upper village, and the wooded valleys between Les Carroz and Flaine are very beautiful.

-The resort opens from early September to mid-June, fantastic skiing for all abilities and plenty of non-ski activities, it's easy to see why Les Deux Alpes is so popular with family and large groups.
-The village sits at 1,650 m and lifts run to 3,600 m.
+The winter season in Les Deux Alpes runs from early December to the end of April, and with its combination of fantastic skiing for all abilities and plenty of non-ski activities, it is easy to see why the resort is so popular with families and large groups.
+The village sits at 1,650 m and lifts run up to 3,600 m.

 Click to find out more about this incredible resort.